 When it comes to creating a digital product, there is a lot to know, and even if you are a tech expert, you will probably never get your head around every little detail.
 Even an experienced development team eventually meets a bump in the road.

 Software development can be a complex task.
-That is why, for startups, it is best to play it safe and build a Minimum Viable Product instead of a product that is too ambitious.
-By doing this, many risks can be avoided.
+That is why, for startups, the best solution is to play it safe in the very beginning and build a Minimum Viable Product instead of a product that is too ambitious.
+By doing this, many risks can be avoided, and your business can save money.

 A Minimum Viable Product is an early version of a digital product.
-It can be a prototype of a website or a mobile application, for example.
-An MVP contains the key features that help your target users perform a specific task in order to solve a problem.
+For example, it can be a prototype of a website or a mobile application.
+Minimum Viable Products prioritize features that your active users use to solve a problem, but MVPs don’t include all the other features of a final product.

 Any strong MVP should have a clear value proposition.
-This allows startups to test their idea while at the same time delivering a solution to a problem.
+This allows startups to test their idea and get market validation while at the same time delivering a solution to a problem.

 Why an MVP?

-Companies that want to build complex software products way too early usually end up struggling to hit the market, deliver something that works, and even worse, they end up having a really bad time when it comes to maintaining it.
+Companies that want to build complex software products too quickly usually end up struggling to hit the market, deliver something that works, and even worse, they end up having a difficult time when it comes to maintaining their mobile app or software.
 Product development is both an art and a science.

-An MVP helps deliver a good enough product that works and can easily improve once it is tested.
-To avoid the pitfalls of MVP development, there are a number of things that startups can do.
+To avoid the pitfalls of MVP development, there are several things that startups can do.
 Let’s take a look at some of them.

 Aspects to Consider When Creating an MVP